josephpconley/josephpconley.github.io/_posts/2024-12-19-ai-code-review-tools-showdown.md

 **What it does:** Catches bugs early and auto-generates PR descriptions right in Github.

 **The good:** Integrates with VS Code, JetBrains, GitHub, and GitLab.
-Has a free tier with 75 PR reviews per month.
+Has a generous free tier with 75 PR reviews per month.

 **The not-so-good:** PR descriptions are terribly verbose and usually not very insightful.
 I know we're getting to the point where we should be writing and generating content specifically for LLMs, but I'm old-fashioned and still prefer concise, specific insights.
 To wit, most recommendations here tend to focus on low-hanging fruit rather than deep architectural insights.